-The school's use of social media for professional purposes will be checked regularly by the Online Safety Coordinator to ensure compliance with the school/Trust policies.
+The school's use of social media for professional purposes will be checked regularly by the Principal to ensure compliance with the school/Trust policies.

-9. Online Safety Infringements & Sanctions
+10. Online Safety Infringements & Sanctions

-9.1.
+10.1.
 Unsuitable / inappropriate activities

-The school believes that the activities referred to in the following section would be inappropriate in a school context and that users, as defined below, should not engage in these activities in / or outside the school when using school / school equipment or systems.
+The school believes that the activities referred to in the following section would be inappropriate in a school context and that users, as defined below, should not engage in these activities in / or outside the school when using school equipment or systems.
 The school policy restricts usage as follows:

-User Actions a e at nes e for d able able Users shall not visit Internet sites, make, post, download, upload, data transfer, communicate or pass on, material, remarks, proposals or comments that contain or relate to: Acceptable Acceptable at certain times Acceptable nominated Unacceptable Unacceptable and illegal Child sexual abuse images -The making, production or distribution of indecent images of children.
-Contrary to The Protection of Children Act 1978 Х Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. Х Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 X Criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 Х Pornography Х Promotion of any kind of discrimination Χ threatening behaviour, including promotion of physical violence or mental harm Х Promotion of extremism or terrorism Х Any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute Χ
+User Actions at es or e e Users shall not visit Internet sites, make, post, download, upload, data table Acceptable at certain times Acceptable for nominated Unacceptable Unacceptable and illegal transfer, communicate or pass on, material, remarks, proposals or comments that contain or relate to: Acceptabl Accep certai Acceptable nominated Unacc Unaccepta and illegal Child sexual abuse images -The making, production or distribution of indecent images of children.
+Contrary to The Protection of Children Act 1978 Х Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. Х Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 Х Criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 Х Pornography Х Promotion of any kind of discrimination Χ threatening behaviour, including promotion of physical violence or mental harm Х Promotion of extremism or terrorism Х Any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute Х Using school systems to run a private business Х Using systems, applications, websites or other mechanisms that bypass the filtering or other safeguards employed by the school Х Infringing copyright Χ Revealing or publicising confidential or proprietary information (eg financial / personal information, databases, computer / network access codes and passwords) Х Creating or propagating computer viruses or other harmful files Χ Unfair usage (downloading / uploading large files that hinders others in their use of the internet) Х Online gaming (educational) Х Online gaming (non-educational) Х Online gambling Х Online shopping / commerce Х File sharing Х Use of social media Х Use of messaging apps Х Use of video broadcasting e.g. Youtube Х

-9.2.
+10.1.
 Responding to incidents of misuse